CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 3 - Remediation options.md

        ![](./images/117.png)

+### **Summary**

+In this lab, you set up automated remediation in Microsoft Defender for Cloud using Workflow Automation to address storage account recommendations.
+You also configured manual remediation with Governance Rules for review and controlled execution of actions, demonstrating both automated and manual approaches to handling security recommendations.

 ### References

 - To review the Logic App, click [here](./Module%202%20-%20Writing%20Logic%20App.md).
 - Explore the Workflow Automation [documentation](https://learn.microsoft.com/en-us/azure/defender-for-cloud/workflow-automation).
 - Check out the [Governance Rules](https://learn.microsoft.com/en-us/azure/defender-for-cloud/episode-fifteen).

+### Next Steps

 If you’re considering performing bulk remediation for all existing "unhealthy" resources, explore the [bulk remediation](./Module%204%20-%20Bulk%20remediation.md) options.

+## You have successfully completed the lab >> Click on Next